History of Suresnes: Fifth Republic

 Actor Jean-Pierre Aumont rented the main part of the property known as Les Copeaux, on Rue des Raguidelles.
 He left the town in 1951 after the death of his wife, actress María Montez.
 The three-hectare site was acquired by the municipality, which built a school, gymnasium, and swimming pool over the following decade.
 The latter was inaugurated in 1968, becoming Suresnes' first public swimming pool.

 Plaque of the Robert-Pontillon school group, in tribute to the mayor in office from 1965 to 1983.

 The Foyer des Jeunes Travailleurs (Rue des Carrières) and the Foyer des Jeunes Travailleuses (Avenue du Président-Wilson) were founded to accommodate young people who had come to work in Suresnes.
-Robert Pontillon was re-elected in 1971, and worked on the redevelopment of Bas-Suresnes: towers began to replace old houses.
+Robert Pontillon was re-elected in 1971 and worked on the redevelopment of Bas-Suresnes, where towers began replacing old houses.
 In 1974, the remains of the maison seigneuriale - the former printing works where Jean Jaurès and Charles Péguy corrected the proofs of their manuscripts — and the guinguette La Belle-Gabrielle, were demolished.
 The historic site of the Fontaine du Tertre, which once housed a farm and orchard, was replaced by the buildings of the Foch hospital.
 In 1975, the Voltaire school (later named Robert Pontillon) was built, and in 1982, the Cité de l'Enfance.
 Inaugurated in 1973, the Salvador Allende stadium was the mayor's way of paying tribute to his Chilean friend, the victim of a coup d'état that same year; in 1983, to commemorate the 40th anniversary of Jean Moulin's death, the sports facility was renamed after the resistance fighter.
 Since 1975, it has been home to the Rugby Club Suresnes Hauts-de-Seine.
 In 1974, the Spanish Socialist Workers' Party — then illegal under Franco's regime — held its 26th congress in Suresnes.
 1979 saw the inauguration of the Parc Départemental du Mont-Valérien, which runs around the fortress.